bioinfo-pf-curie/mpiSORT/docs/README.md

 The memory bounds have been released for power of 2 cores but is still in place if you decided to use non-power of 2 cores.
 The work around is to send buffer by packets of 1GB during the shuffle of the reads.

+### Is the sorting stable?

+No the bitonic sort is not stable.
+It means the order of the reads with same coordinates may vary according to parallelization.
+Does it really matter? well its a debate because the order of the reads in the fastq files is already a random process once you use parallelization during alignment.
+This is also why you cannot use md5 to test reproducibility with sorted files unless you take the same number of parallel process.
+Stabilization could be done with adding a second key during the sorting, this will be an option in the future release.